 - Trust Your Gut

-If a bar, hotel, or taxi doesn’t feel right, don’t get in.
-For instance, I’ve passed on a few taxis simply because something felt off, and I’m glad I did.
+If a bar, hotel, or taxi doesnโt feel right, donโt get in.
+For instance, Iโve passed on a few taxis traveling simply because something felt off, and although I can never be sure what would have happened, I always listen to my instincts. ย

 In Peru, registered taxis display a registration sticker in the front window, and you’ll usually find the license plate number both inside and outside of the back window.